MartenBE/mkslides/.github/ISSUE_TEMPLATE/bug_report.md

 <details>

 <summary>
-    :warning: First, test if the bug isn't related by [reveal.js (upstream)](https://github.com/hakimel/reveal.js/).
-See if you can reproduce the bug in the snippet below (uncollapse this section to view it):
+    :warning: First, test if the bug isn't related to reveal.js upstream at https://github.com/hakimel/reveal.js/.
+See if you can reproduce the bug in the snippet below:
 </summary>

 ```html